-- Come to school on time, maintain not being tardy, and ready to learn... - Bring necessary materials, completed assignments and homework. - Know and follow school and class rules. - Ask for help when I need it on my own time before, in class, or after school. - Communicate regularly with my parents and teachers about school experiences so that they can help me to be successful in school. - Check my grades weekly. - Respect the school, classmates, staff and families.
+- Come to school on time, maintain not being tardy, and ready to learn.. - Bring necessary materials, completed assignments and homework. - Know and follow school and class rules. - Ask for help when I need it on my own time before, in class, or after school. - Communicate regularly with my parents/guardians and teachers about school experiences so that they can help me to be successful in school. - Check my grades weekly. - Use social media and other technology responsibly and not engage in cyberbullying. - Respect the school, classmates, staff and families.